mikomokaru-jpn/S18-FindingWords/README.md

 You can open the file with editor or browser, if you select a record of the table view and double-click it.
 Click list display button to output the data to a file and open it with the same application as above.
 Output destination： ~/Documents/DirectoryTraverse.txt

+## You can specify the following search conditions
+### (1) Multiple search terms
+AND search that AND oerator is true is all search terms are included in the file.
+And OR search that OR operator is true is at least one search term is included in the file.